-Costas can assist clients in ensuring that their policies and procedures in relation to, amongst other areas, best execution, conflicts of interest, client reporting, client suitability assessments, outsourcing, and marketing are compliant with both European and local directives and regulations.
+He can advise clients in relation to, amongst other areas, best execution, conflicts of interest, client reporting, client suitability assessments, outsourcing, and marketing are compliant with both European and local directives and regulations.
 Given his extensive experience in market abuse and insider dealing investigations, Costas is also well placed to advise clients on implementing systems and controls to prevent and/or detect market abuse, the handling and release of inside information and on identifying and reporting suspicious transactions to regulators.

 Costas advises local, EU and third country credit institutions on regulatory requirements under MiFID II, CRD, CRR as well as local banking laws and regulations.
-Costas has also previously advised financial technology companies on the aspects of the Payment Services Directive and the Electronic Money Directive.
+He has previously advised financial technology companies on the aspects of the Payment Services Directive and the Electronic Money Directive.

-Given his extensive experience Costas can conduct investigations on behalf of clients into suspected employee misconduct and can represent clients under investigation by regulatory authorities or law enforcement agencies.
-Costas can also advise clients on appropriate systems and controls to safeguard against misconduct or with remediation work to enhance safeguards against future incidents.
+Given his extensive experience, Costas can conduct investigations on behalf of clients into suspected employee misconduct and can represent clients under investigation by regulatory authorities or law enforcement agencies.
+He also advises clients on appropriate systems and controls to safeguard against misconduct or with remediation work to enhance safeguards against future incidents.

-Costas can advise domestic and international clients on various capital markets and securities law issues deriving from, amongst others, the Market Abuse Regulation (MAR), the Prospectus law, and the Transparency Directive.
+Costas advises domestic and international clients on various capital markets and securities law issues deriving from, amongst others, the Market Abuse Regulation (MAR), the Prospectus law, and the Transparency Directive.
 Costas is well placed to advise on IPOs, rights issues and take-over bids.